mohammadganji1999/mohammadganji1999.githup.io/README.md

 ### Hospital Database Management System (DBMS)
 Hospital Database Management System (DBMS) is a SQL project designed to streamline and optimize the management of hospital operations.

+###  Implementing a secure banking system
+In this project, the goal is to design and implement a secure banking system.
+And This project consists of two parts.
+A program is written for each part.
+A program for the server and a program for the client.
+In this project, registration and entry processes, access control, encryption, key exchange are designed.